 Running errands, cashing checks, paying bills….and the list goes on.
 Yuck, right?
 There are SO many other things that I’d rather be doing, but when you’re a busy mom like me with an ever-growing list of “don’t forget to pick-ups”, (or maybe the one who does most of the errands in your house), daily chores are just not at the top of my list of favorite activities.
-Anything I can do to get organized and make life easier is important to me, which is why I’m excited to be working with Regions Bank on this post.
+Anything I can do to get organized, stay motivated and make life easier is important to me.

 Every day, before I’ve even had a chance to think about my finances, I’m usually facing a laundry list of other errands.
 So, what’s a gal to do?
 Stuff runs out, goes bad, and needs to be replaced, right?
 I’ve found that the best line of attack is to be strategic.
 Preparation and organization make the difference between a “quick trip” or a headache and wasted time.

 Over the years I’ve streamlined how I run errands which has made this necessary task a lot easier to manage.

 Today I’m sharing with you some of my favorite strategies for keeping errands simple.

 Me, real life, running errands and letting my youngest play on the iPad during our long trip to the city.

 Why Organize a Simple Trip Out?

 Have you ever found yourself on one side of town, saying:

 SHOOT!
 Why didn’t I do “X” when I was over there by it?!